-The RMF is independent of risk taking functions and reports to the Company's Managing Director.
-The CRO also has a direct reporting line to the BoD via the Audit and Risk Committee of the BoD.
+The RMF is independent of risk-taking functions and reports to the Company's CEO.
+The CRO also has a direct reporting line to the BoD via the Audit and Risk Committee of the BoD and a functional reporting line to the Group RMF of CNP Assurances.